-Ford Fuel Injector Leaks Lead to Recall Over Engine Fire Risks: NHTSA
+Ford Fuel Injector Leaks Lead to Recall Due to Engine Fire Risks: NHTSA

 Ford Fuel Injector Leaks Lead to Recall Over Engine Fire Risks NHTSA

-Ford has issued a recall for 694,271 Bronco Sport and Escape SUVs due to defective fuel injectors that can leak gasoline onto hot engine surfaces, increasing the risk of a fire.
+Ford has issued a recall for 694,271 Bronco Sport and Escape SUVs, due to defective fuel injectors that may leak gasoline onto hot engine surfaces, creating a serious risk of vehicle fires.

 The U.S. National Highway Safety Administration (NHTSA) announced the Ford Bronco Sport and Escape recall on July 14, after receiving multiple reports of fuel injectors cracking and leaking gasoline into the cylinder head.